strongloop/smartprofiling-example-app/README.md

 ### Minimum versions

 Be sure to do `npm install -g strongloop` to ensure you have the latest version of StrongLoop Arc.

-To use Smart Profiling in Arc, you must have the following versions or higher:
-- StrongLoop Arc v.
-1.6.6
-- StrongLoop PM v.
-5.0.36

 Use `slc -v` to determine your versions.

+See [Smart profiling with Arc](https://docs.strongloop.com/display/SLC/Smart+profiling+with+Arc) for minimum version requirements.

 ### StrongLoop license